1. Canadian History Maps

 Hannah Ingraham - Ambassador to Loyalist Fredericton

 This website has the following sections that contain information and resources for teaching about early Loyalist settlement in Acadia, particularly in the Fredericton area: Teachers- Students, Activities- Games, Curriculum, Maps, Images - Photos, and Genealogical tree.
 Website development was partially funded by a THEN/HiER Small Projects Grant.
+NOTE - This website is currently unavailable and should be operational shortly.

 Returning the Voices